IBM/couchbackup/README.md

 ### `couchrestore`

+* `13`: restore target database is not new and empty.

 ## Note on attachments

 TLDR; If you backup a database that contains attachments you will not be able to restore it.